 Although Landsbankinn hf. was established on 7.
 October 2008, its roots extend as far back as 1886.
-The Bank is owned by the National Treasury of Iceland, which holds a 98.2% stake, Landsbankinn hf., which holds 0.91% of own shares, around 1,400 current and former employees, who own 0.78% of the Bank's shares and former guarantee capital owners of the savings banks Sparisjóður Vestmannaeyja and Sparisjóður Norðurlands, other than the Icelandic state, own around 0.3% of the Bank's shares.
+The Bank is owned by the National Treasury of Iceland, which holds a 98.2% stake, Landsbankinn hf., which holds about 1.5% of own shares, around 900 current and former employees as well as former guarantee capital owners of the savings banks Sparisjóður Vestmannaeyja and Sparisjóður Norðurlands, other than the Icelandic state, own around 0.3% of the Bank's shares.

 The largest financial undertaking in Iceland, Landsbankinn provides reliable, comprehensive financial services to individuals, corporates and investors throughout Iceland based on long-lasting business relationships.
 Landsbankinn operates the most extensive branch network of any Icelandic bank.

 The Treasury's holding in Landsbankinn is administered by Icelandic State Financial Investments, which was established following the banking collapse in 2010.
 Its purpose is to control the state's holdings in financial undertakings in accordance with current legislation, good business and corporate governance practice and the state's ownership strategy, providing them with funding as necessary through budget allocations.
 Icelandic State Financial Investments elects seven board members at the Bank's AGM.